What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 LinkedIn has integrations with some popular sales CRMs, including HubSpot, Salesforce and Microsoft Dynamics.
 This will help you keep your leads on Sales Nav synced with where you are in your outreach.

-I have a confession: this feature is only available for Advanced Plus customers.
+This feature is only available for Advanced Plus customers.
 But it’s super worthwhile if you’re on this type of account.

 You can use Sales Navigator’s advanced filtering to narrow down your search to specific criteria.
 Filters include industry, location, company size, job title, and many more.
 You can also use the "Lead Recommendations" feature to get suggested leads, these are based on your saved leads, search history, and profile interactions.